-Published in The Establishment
+First published in The Establishment

 The clinic I took my sister to is housed in a new building; it has abstract paintings on its very white walls and overly quirky sodas in the waiting room.
-Pain management clinics that pedal opioids strive to look respectable.
+Pain management clinics that pedal opiates strive to look respectable.

-If all goes as planned, this clinic will prescribe the opioids that she will become addicted to—again.
+If all goes as planned, this clinic will prescribe the opiates that she will become addicted to—again.
 They will dull her constant physical pain.
 They will dull her psychological torment—the particular trait that makes them so attractive to so many.
 The doctors involved in prescribing them largely overlook the psychological torment, however; a narrow view of a very complicated problem makes for convenient medical treatment.
 It makes for compelling media narratives.

 It makes for more addicts.